egumasa/engagement-annotation-project/docs/3_Part2_Clause_boundary.md

 Subordinate clause can take a form of [adverbial clause](#adverbial-clauses) or [non-finite adverbial particle clause](#adverbial-particle-clauses) (see details below.)

+When you are not sure about the clause status of the adverbial element, see [this page](1_Basic_grammar.md#distinguishing-adverbial-clauses-and-adverbial-phrases).

 A subordinate clause can either follow or preceed the main clause.

 | Main clause                                   | Subordinate clause                                                      |